kgilpin/opentips-vscode/README.md

 - **`</>` Apply**: Change your code in the way suggested by the review.
 - **`？` Explain**: Learn more about the review comment and how it can help, without making a code change yet.
+- **`📋` TODO**: Add a TODO comment to the code with the review suggestion, so that you can come back to it later.
 - **`🗑️` Dismiss**: Ignore the review suggestion.

 ### Quick Start